 - Identify and analyze legislative, regulatory, research, science education funding and other science policy issues that impact the chemical sciences and technologies.

 - Define, propose, implement, and, where appropriate, work with groups within ACS on courses of action with respect to the above issues, which include but are not limited to: recommendations to the Board on appropriate studies or actions which should be undertaken; comments on policy issues which may be incorporated in ACS official policy statements; providing expert advice to the government on questions concerning the chemical sciences and technologies; and establishing ad hoc and standing subcommittees or task forces of experts to deal with specific issues.

 - Encourage and facilitate participation by the members of ACS in government relations.

-- Provide oversight for the ACS Science Policy Fellowship program, including the selection process.
+- Provide oversight for the ACS Public Policy Fellowship program, including the selection process.

-Goal 1: Empower and engage ACS members to interact with federal and state policymakers by providing tools, training, connections, and networks.
+Goal 1: Empower and engage ACS communities with inclusion of diverse voices to interact with policymakers by providing tools, training, and connections

 Goal 3: Maintain a competitive public policy fellowship program with a focus on the long-term contributions of fellows to the chemical enterprise.